projectcalico/calico/kubernetes-manifests/README.md

-## Kubermenets manifests for FV tests.
+## Kubernetes manifests for FV tests.

-These maniests are used by the hyperkube image for the FV tests to run a single node Kubernetes cluster.
+These manifests are used by the hyperkube image for the FV tests to run a single node Kubernetes cluster.

 They are essentially the same as the ones that ship in the hyperkube image,